bclindner/ivory/README.md

 }
 ```

-A full list of rules can be found on the [wiki](#).
+A more comprehensive explanation of full list of rules can be found on the [wiki](#).

 Ideally you only have to change this once in a blue moon, but if you do, you can
-use the `"dryRun": true` option to prevent Ivory from actually taking action.
+use the `"dryRun": true` option to prevent Ivory from taking action, so you can
+test some rules on recent live reports.

 ### Running